 The only time when this is not true is if an individual decides to take out a lifetime mortgage instead of using a home reversion plan.

 The benefits of equity release home reversion plans are that you get to access your money tax-free.
 It is flexible in how much can be withdrawn from the policy at any time, giving people more control over their finances.

-This type of equity release also offers peace of mind as the investment is protected by the Government’s Financial Services Compensation Scheme.
+This type of equity release also offers peace of mind as the investment is protected by the Government’s Financial Services Compensation Scheme3.

 Investing in a home reversion plan could be the best decision you ever make.

-Another great benefit of equity release plans is that they may offer relief from Inheritance Tax, which can take up to 40% or more off what’s left after death.
+Another great benefit of equity release plans for you and your family is that they may offer relief from inheritance tax, which can take up to 40% or more off what’s left after death.
 This means your family will have more money to enjoy as well!